What is MVP?

 However, developing such a store is expensive and takes a lot of time.
 At the same time, the risks remain high, since complex functionality may not be in demand among buyers at the initial stages.
 And even if the development budget can be agreed upon, the project deadlines are stretched.
 The more features, the more resources are needed for development and debugging.

-After creating an online store as an MVP, it is important to determine the required minimum of functions, and after launch, collect information about user experience and product demand.
+After creating an online store as an MVP for ecommerce website, it is important to determine the required minimum of functions, and after launch MVP, collect information about user experience and product demand.
 You need to think about the goal and remember: you can return your investment based on qualitative and quantitative research.

 - Competitor analysis